ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-hardaker-dnsop-must-not-ecc-gost.md

 # Introduction

-The use of the GOST R 34.10-2001 and GOST R 34.11-94 algorithms with DNSSEC was documented in {{RFC5933}}.
+The use of the GOST R 34.10-2001 and GOST R 34.11-94 algorithms with the DNS Security Extensions (DNSSEC) [RFC9364] was documented in
+{{RFC5933}}.
 These two algorithms were deprecated by the Orders of the Federal Agency for Technical Regulation and Metrology of Russia (Rosstandart) in August 2012, and were superseded by GOST 34.10-2012 and GOST 34.11-2012 respectively.
-The use of GOST 34.10-2012 and GOST 34.11-2012 in DNSSEC is documented in {{RFC9558}}, and so {{RFC5933}} has been made Historic.
+The use of GOST 34.10-2012 and GOST 34.11-2012 in DNSSEC is documented in {{RFC9558}}, and so {{RFC5933}}
+has been made Historic.

 Thus, the use of GOST R 34.10-2001 (mnemonic GOST-ECC) and and GOST R 34.11-94 is no not recommend for use in DNSSEC {{RFC9364}}.